BinaryMoon/wp-toolbelt/readme.txt

 == Changelog ==

 = 1.8 - 6th September 2019 =
+* Add widget display module.
+This is an early version and subject to change.
+* Add infinite scroll module.
 * Lots of tidying up coding standards and functionality.
 Thanks to Viktor Szépe for help here!
 * Add missing page weight values.
 * Fix incorrect text domains.